xenserver/terraform-provider-xenserver/docs/data-sources/sr.md

 - `tags` (List of String) The user-specified tags for categorization purposes.
 - `type` (String) The type of the storage repository.
 - `uuid` (String) The UUID of the storage repository.
-- `vdis` (List of String) The all virtual disks known to this storage repository.
+- `vdis` (List of String) The UUID list of all virtual disks known to this storage repository.
 - `virtual_allocation` (Number) The sum of virtual_sizes of all VDIs in this storage repository (in bytes).